Alistair Carmichael: Deputy Leader of the Scottish Liberal Democrats and Secretary of State for Scotland

 Carmichael took over from Jo Swinson as Deputy Leader of the Scottish Liberal Democrats on 23 September 2012 at the Annual Liberal Democrat Conference in Brighton.

 In October 2013, he was promoted by Nick Clegg to the position of Secretary of State for Scotland in the UK Cabinet, replacing Michael Moore.

-2015 general election

 Carmichael retained his seat at the 2015 general election, the only Liberal Democrat in Scotland out of 11 MPs elected in 2010 who managed to do so.
-The Liberal Democrats also lost the majority of their seats in the rest of the UK, and Carmichael was one of only eight Liberal Democrat MPs returned to Parliament.
+He was re-elected, but saw his vote share decrease by 20.6%, and saw his majority cut from 9,928 to just 817.
+Carmichael was one of only eight Liberal Democrat MPs returned to Parliament.

 Following the resignation of Nick Clegg as party leader, Alistair Carmichael took temporary charge of the Liberal Democrats in the House of Commons, under the de facto leadership of Party President Sal Brinton.